sounth-coder/SE12_CENTRAL_SP/README.md

 mr.patel@education.nsw.gov.au
 ```

+You may also attempt registering for a new account, however this feature is reserved for students (i.e. they must use @education.nsw.gov.au), and they'll automatically be assigned the lowest access privelege, unless an admin logs in, and changes their access role.

 They are all different roles, so by logging into each one, you can observe the Role Based Access Control (RBAC) of the portal.